yhuang85/mandy/build-source/source/CAST/build-liouville.rst

 .. sidebar:: The flow tube :math:`\tau(S_b)` at :math:`s=C` with mixed tilting

     .. image:: static/4d-mapping-torus-section-mixed-tilting.svg
+        :align: center
         :width: 400px

 It follows from the :ref:`instruction <block_mixed_tilting_instruction_4d>` of the mixed tilting that there are two separating loops (actually, polygons) :math:`\gamma_1, \gamma_2 \subset \p R_+`, which are depicted blue in the picture to the right, such that :math:`\p R_+` are folds away from them.
 As we will see shortly, there are cusps and even one-level deeper tangencies along :math:`\gamma_1` and :math:`\gamma_2`.
 In what follows, we shall consider only :math:`\gamma_1` as the typical case.

 To avoid getting lost in the many strata, let's paint the region bounded by :math:`\gamma_1` in green.
 Since we cannot visualize :math:`4`-dimensional objects, the best bet to look at :math:`3`-dimensional slices.
 To this end, let's pick two points :math:`a, b \in \gamma_1` around the upper-left corner.
-Moreover, take :math:`2`-dimensional slices at :math:`a, b` perpendicular to the corresponding edges of :math:`\gamma_1`, respectively.
+Moreover, take :math:`2`-dimensional slices at :math:`a, b` transverse to the corresponding edges of :math:`\gamma_1`, respectively.
 These are represented by small shaded squares in the picture.

 Now we add the :math:`s`-direction to the slices as shown in the lower part of the picture, where the green arcs are the intersections between the slices and the green regions enclosed by :math:`\gamma_1`, respectively.
 The rest of the picture should be straightforward as it simply reduces to the :math:`3`-dimensional case.
 In particular, it's obvious that both :math:`a` and :math:`b` are cusps.
 However, they are cusps in "different directions" -- a fact that forces the corner of :math:`\gamma_1` between :math:`a` and :math:`b` (marked by a fat dot in the picture) to be a type of tangency which is neither a fold nor a cusp, namely, it's yet one-level deeper in the hierarchy.